l-stend/Show-meAround/README.md

 ### Backend

-navigate to the server folder and run the following commands
+Navigate to the server folder and run the following commands

 ```bash
 npm install